noah-nuebling/github-actions-test/Readme.md

 - "Living Legend" - Guy on Stackexchange
 -  (Not complete by any means!
 Thanks to everythingn who wrote something nice!!)

+## Tips

+**Keyboard shortcuts right from your mouse!**

+MMF Let's you use any key on your keyboard directly from your mouse.
+Even keys only found on Apple keyboards like 'Increase Brightness', 'Decrease Volume' or 'Play-Pause'.

+If you don't have Apple Keyboard at hand, hold Option (⌥) to reveal the Apple-Keyboard exclusive keys in a dropdown menu!

+You can also use this to do anything from your mouse by hooking into other stuff like Apple Shortcuts!

+P sick right?

 ## Older versions

 Requires macOS 10.13 High Sierra or later.